Llandinam: History and notable people

 Llandinam was the family home of David Davies (1818–1890) who was responsible for much of the development of the South Wales Valleys and the export of coal in the 19th century.
 His grandson David Davies, 1st Baron Davies FRGS (1880–1944) became MP for Montgomeryshire from 1906 to 1929.

 The parents of Murray Humphreys (1899–1965), one of Chicago's most feared Prohibition gangsters, emigrated to the United States from the village in the late 1890s.

 Gordonstoun school was evacuated here for the duration of World War II.
-The village was previously served by Llandinam railway station on the Llanidloes and Newtown Railway.
+The village was served by Llandinam railway station on the Llanidloes and Newtown Railway until its closure in the 1960s.

 Governance

 An electoral ward in the same name existed, which also covered the neighbouring community of Mochdre.
 The population of this ward at the 2011 census was 1,405.
 It elected its first Conservative County Councillor in May 2017.
 From the 2022 local election the Llandinam ward became 'Llandinam and Dolfor', following the merger with part of the neighbouring Kerry community.
 It continued to be represented by one county councillor.